Access to Content: Censorship, Blocking and Filtering

 Blocking and filtering in Ethiopia

 In 2018 Freedom House noted that with the change of regime, over 250 websites were unblocked.
-Despite this, politically motivated blocking and filtering remains a threat in Ethiopia.
-As of 2019, Freedom House confirmed that there were still no procedures for determining which websites are blocked or for appealing blocking decisions.
+Despite this, politically motivated blocking and filtering has continued in Ethiopia (and the full internet shutdown in the Tigray region remains ongoing).
+As of 2021, Freedom House confirmed that there were still no procedures for determining which websites are blocked or for appealing blocking decisions.

 Blocking and filtering in Turkey